-It’s a question many residents wonder: how much are my neighbors paying for their places?
-Post-it Notes for Neighbors is an interactive installation that helps demystify the topic by inviting people to anonymously share information about their housing costs.
-Inspired by Illegal Art’s To Do project, Candy covered a Brooklyn storefront window with Post-it notes stamped with specific fill-in-the-blank forms, so neighbors and passersby could fill in a note with their own apartment information and marvel at the high and low numbers paid by others.
-By the end of the week, the window was transformed into a useful collection of housing information created by and relevant to the community.
-This project was part of the 2008 public art exhibit Windows Brooklyn and displayed on vintage furniture shop Yesterday’s News at 428 Court Street in Carroll Gardens.
-More on the results below.
+It’s a question many residents wonder: how much are my neighbors paying for their apartments?
+Chang created Post-it Notes for Neighbors to helps demystify the topic by inviting people to anonymously share information about their housing costs.
+After a week, the installation became a useful collection of housing information created by and relevant to her community.
+The results are tallied below.
+Inspired by Illegal Art’s To Do project and part of the Windows Brooklyn exhibition.

 More images on Flickr

 Post-it notes whittled down to ones with responses after one week (half of total).

 Nearly half of responses came from people living in their apartment for two years or less, a potential reflection of New York’s fluid community.
 The winner of Cheapest Apartment goes to someone living in a studio in Carroll Gardens for 43 years that costs $146/month, and the Most Expensive goes to someone in a 4-br in Cobble Hill for 4 years that costs $3,720/month.

 3 br in Red Hook for 13 yrs – $200

 1-br in Brooklyn Heights for 1 yr – $3315